bhattgauravNIT/DSA/Data Structures/Tree/Notes/Notes.md

               Algo:

-              Serialization:
+              *Serialization:*

-              Do a preOrder or any DFS traversal of the tree and store in an array with null nodes stored as -1 in the array. if (root === null) push -1 to the array preOrder.push(root?.data);
+              Do a preOrder or any BFS traversal of the tree and store in an array with null nodes stored as -1 in the array.

+              if (root === null) push -1 to the array return array

+              preOrder.push(root?.data);

+              if root and root.data exists
               call function recursively for left node
               call function recursively for right node.

-              DeSerialization
+              return preOrder

+              *DeSerialization*

-              Maintain a global shared variable called say index to iterate over the serialized array. const value = preOrder[index];
+              Maintain a global shared variable called say index to iterate over the serialized array. if this global variable is equal to the serialized array length then return null;
+              const value = preOrder[index];
               index++;
               if this val is -1 thus it resembles a null node hence return null